Admin Settings Panel

-To use the Admin API your account has to be promoted as such:
+To use the admin settings panel, your account has to be promoted to admin:

 Through the link at the bottom of the Federation section (or going to

-/settings/admin/federation/import-export) you can do bulk import/export of your domain blocklist.
+/settings/admin/federation/import-export) you can do bulk import/export of blocklists and allowlists.

 Upon importing a list, either through the input field or from a file, you can review the entries in the list before importing a subset.
 You'll also be warned for entries that use subdomains, providing an easy way to change them to the main domain.